-Dividends per share The Board also monitors the Company's annual dividends per Ordinary share.
+Dividends per share The Board monitors the Company's annual dividends per Ordinary share.
 The dividends per share for each of the past 10 years are set out on page 12.
 Share price performance The Board monitors the performance of the Company's share price on a total return basis.
-The share price total return performance figures for the past one, three and five years, measured against the benchmark index, are included on page 12.
-Discount/premium to NAV The discount/premium relative to the NAV per share represented by the share price is closely monitored by the Board.
-A chart showing the discount for the past five years is shown on page 13.
+The share price performance figures for this year and the past three and five years, and a graph showing performance against the benchmark index over the past five years, are set out on pages 12 and 13.
+Discount/premium to NAV The discount/premium of the share price relative to the NAV per share is closely monitored by the Board.
+The discount at the year end is disclosed on page 11 and a chart showing the discount for the past five years is shown on page 13.
 Ongoing charges The Board monitors the Company's operating costs carefully.
 Ongoing charges for the year and the previous year are disclosed on page 11.

-Principal Risks and Undertainties
+Principal Risks and Uncertainties